andrewheiss/ath-hugo/content/research/chapters/chaudhry-heiss-closing-space/index.md

   url: https://github.com/andrewheiss/Closing-space
   icon: fab fa-github
 citation: >-
   [Suparna Chaudhry](http://www.suparnachaudhry.com/) and **Andrew Heiss**, "Closing Space and the Restructuring of Global Activism: Causes and Consequences of the Global Crackdown on NGOs," chap.
 2 in *Beyond the Boomerang: New Patterns in Transcalar Advocacy*, eds.
-Christopher L. Pallas and Elizabeth Bloodgood (Tuscaloosa, AL: University of Alabama Press, forthcoming).
+Christopher L. Pallas and Elizabeth Bloodgood (Tuscaloosa, AL: University of Alabama Press, 2022).
 haiku: >-
   Governments threatened— / NGO regulations / shift funding; missions.
 ---